imjihuan/fuego/docs/rst_src/Test_Specs_and_Plans.rst

 There are numerous cases where you might want to run the same test program, but in a different configuration (i.e. with different settings), in order to measure or test some different aspect of the system.
+This is often referred to as test "parameterization".
-One of the simplest different type of test settings you might choose is whether to run a quick test or a thorough (long) test.
+One of the simplest different types of test settings you might choose is whether to run a quick test or a thorough (long) test.
 Selecting between quick and long is a high-level concept, and corresponds to the concept of a test plan.
 The test plan selects